Share

 Schools and colleges will receive investment to upgrade classrooms and refurbish buildings that will provide high quality learning environments.

-This comes on top of the School Rebuilding Programme, which the government said will transform buildings at 500 schools across the country over the next decade.
+School Rebuilding Programme, which the government said will transform buildings at 500 schools across the country over the next decade.
 They added that they are ‘prioritising’ those in poor condition.

 Minister for skills, apprenticeships and higher education, Robert Halfon, said: “This significant investment will transform school and college buildings across the country so that they are fit for the future and can provide the best education for students, no matter where they live.